carla-simulator/carla/Docs/adv_traffic_manager.md

 ### PBVT

 PBVT stands for __Path Buffer and Vehicle Tracking__.
-This data structure contains the expected path for every vehicle so that it can be easily accessible during the [Control Loop](#control-loop).
+This data structure contains the expected path for every vehicle so that it can be easily accessible during the [control loop](#control-loop).

 *   Contains a map of deque objects with an entry per vehicle.
 *   For each vehicle, contains a set of waypoints describing its current location and near-future path.
-*   Contains the [In Memory map](#in-memory-map) that will be used by the [Localization Stage](#localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.
+*   Contains the [in memory map](#in-memory-map) that will be used by the [Localization stage](#localization-stage) to relate every vehicle to the nearest waypoint, and possible overlapping paths.

 ### PID controller

-Helper module that performs calculations during the [Motion Planner Stage](#motion-planner-stage).
+Helper module that performs calculations during the [Motion Planner stage](#motion-planner-stage).

-*   Using the information gathered by the [Motion Planner Stage](#motion-planner-stage), estimates the throttle, brake and steering input needed to reach a target value.
+*   Using the information gathered by the [Motion Planner stage](#motion-planner-stage), estimates the throttle, brake and steering input needed to reach a target value.
 *   The adjustment is made depending on the specific parameterization of the controller, which can be modified if desired.
-Read more about [PID compensation](https://commons.wikimedia.org/wiki/File:PID_Compensation_Animated.gif) to learn how to do it.
+Read more about [PID controllers](https://en.wikipedia.org/wiki/PID_controller) to learn how to do it.

 __Related .cpp files:__ `PIDController.cpp`.